huggingface/diffusers/examples/controlnet/README_flux.md

 To better track our training experiments, we're using the following flags in the command above:

-* `report_to="tensorboard` will ensure the training runs are tracked on Weights and Biases.
+* `report_to="wandb` will ensure the training runs are tracked on Weights and Biases.
 * `validation_image`, `validation_prompt`, and `validation_steps` to allow the script to do a few validation inference runs.
 This allows us to qualitatively check if the training is progressing as expected.

 Our experiments were conducted on a single 80GB A100 GPU.